Sustainability of Agriculture in Neolithic Europe

 SUSTAIN is an international collaboration

-The research is conducted at the four partner institutions (University of Vienna, University of Bristol, UCL and Senckenberg Institute) and at the laboratories of the Muséum national d'Histoire naturelle (MNHN) and the State Office of Cultural Heritage, Baden-Württemberg
+The research is conducted at the four partner institutions (University of Mainz, University of Bristol, UCL and Senckenberg Institute) and at the laboratories of the Muséum national d'Histoire naturelle (MNHN) and the State Office of Cultural Heritage, Baden-Württemberg

 News and Events